code-423n4/2025-06-chainlink/README.md

 - Are all access control modifiers implemented correctly and enforced as expected?
 - Are the role capabilities detailed within this document correctly restricted?
 - If a project goes rogue, can the administrative capabilities in the system be utilized to minimize the project's impact to the system?
+Specifically, the capabilities we wish to have are:
+  - Pause of a particular `BUILDToken` through the `BUILDClaim` contract
+  - Cancellation of a project's withdrawal
+  - Removal of a project from the `BUILDClaim` factory
+  - Closure of the `BUILDClaim` factory

 ## Main invariants